Home page of www.weldreality.com.

 API.

-5.2.3 Pulsed Gas Metal Arc Welding (GMAW-P. The pulsed process may be used for
+5.2.3 Pulsed Gas Metal Arc Welding (GMAW-P. This code states that the pulsed process may be used for

-any material thickness.
-Whenever the welding system is changed or the settings
+any material thickness and whenever the welding system is changed or the settings

-verify weld properties.
+verify the weld properties.
 The extent of verification or testing should be as agreed

 between the purchaser and fabricator.

-there are many weld essential variables that can be readily changed with the pulsed
+there are many weld essential variables that can be readily changed when utilizing the pulsed MIG

 mode.
-The API code warns against a "SIGNIFICANT" change in a pulsed
+While the API code warns against a "SIGNIFICANT CHANGE" in a pulsed

-process is recommended for both manual and mechanized welds.
+is process that's acceptable for both manual and mechanized pipe welds.

 API.
 5.2.2 Short Circuiting